|

 Note:

-dimensions shown in inches.
-Multiply values by
+All dimensions shown in inches.
+Multiply values

-2.54 to convert to
+by 2.54 to convert to centimeters.

 Boom Drilling Technique

-Care must be used
+Care must be used when drilling

-holes on a circular
+element holes on a circular boom.
+I found it

-drill element holes that would yield elements
+would yield elements

 that are parallel and

-without using some form of
+in the same plane, without using some form of

 guidance and reference.
 My trick for getting

-parallel elements is to
+parallel elements is to first screw down the

-against a narrow wooden plank or board,
+boom at both ends against a narrow wooden plank or

-and to use a vertical drill press to make the
+vertical drill press to make the holes.

-VHF
+VHF Driven

-Fastening
+Element Fastening

 Since the boom has only a 7/8-inch

-another short piece of pipe to support the
+of pipe to support the folded portion of the

-Driven element.
-I used 2 self-tapping screws
+VHF Driven element.
+I used 2 self-tapping

-to fasted the piece of
+screws to fasted the piece of pipe to the

-pipe to the boom. (see picture below).
+boom. (see picture below).

-Driven Element Fastening
+UHF Driven Element Fastening

 The UHF Driven element has a gap of only 1/2-inch,

-so bending the
+so bending the feedpoint end of the folded

-to support the element without adding another
+and allows to support the element without

-short piece of pipe like for
+piece of pipe like for the VHF Driven element.

 Element lengthening